 - An Arm and a Leg: Aubrey/Dakota lose a hand and foot.

 - Artificial Limbs: Dakota gets some of these after being brought to the hospital.

 - As Himself: Art Bell, in one of the most WTF cameos ever.

-- Bikini Bar: Back then Lindsay was apparently still too big a star to get naked.
+- Family-Friendly Stripper: Back then Lindsay was apparently still too big a star to get naked.

 - Mind Screw: And not in a good way.
-I mean, at one point, Art Bell of all people actually shows up in the middle of the movie to explain a plot point.
+At one point, Art Bell of all people actually shows up in the middle of the movie to essentially explain what is happening.

 - Ms. Fanservice: Why else have Lindsay Lohan as a stripper?

-- Title Drop: It, like everything else in the movie, makes no sense at all, given that only one person dies, and she does not narrate the story or anything.
+- Title Drop: Like everything else in the movie, it makes no sense at all, given that only one person dies, and she does not narrate the story or anything.